 Where to Stop for Lunch or a Break

-You can stop just about anywhere on this hike for a break, but the best spot for a picnic is at The Whangie.
+You can stop just about anywhere on this hike for a break, but the best spot for a picnic is at the Whangie.
 Simply pick your favorite rock and sit and enjoy.

-Cautions
+Whangie Safety Cautions

 There are a few small sections of the trail which have half-buried barbed wire sticking out of the ground.